Ceinture fléchée: Fabric-making process

 Many steps are required in the creation of a ceinture fléchée.
-First, the craftmaker picks the wool threads that they need.
+First, the weaver picks the wool threads that they need.
 The threads have to be long enough so that the person who will wear the sash can pass it twice around the waist.
-The craftmaker needs to add the length of the fringes at each end of the belt.
+The weaver needs to add the length of the fringes at each end of the belt.
 The fringes are used to tie the arrow sash.

-After that, the craftmaker organizes the threads and weaves them to create designs of lightning bolts (zigzags), flames (lozenges) and arrow heads (usually in the middle of the sash).
-Finally, to make the fringes, the craftmaker finishes the belt by making twists or braids with the length of thread that remains.
+After that, the weaver organizes the threads and weaves them to create designs of lightning bolts (zigzags), flames (lozenges) and arrow heads (usually in the middle of the sash).
+Finally, to make the fringes, the weaver finishes the belt by making twists or braids with the length of thread that remains.

 In the creation of a perfect ceinture fléchée or the intricate beadwork designs that would adorn various artifacts a hard callus develops on the tips of the finger.
 This is referred to as a "needle finger".
 It was considered a "rite of passage" for young girls and is acknowledged by the matriarchs in the family.